The movie Fritz the Cat

 - Cats Have Nine Lives: Obviously.

-- Death Is Overrated: Fritz was actually killed in a final comic strip by Robert Crumb, but two years later this movie was released anyway.
+- Death Is Cheap: Fritz was actually killed in a final comic strip by Robert Crumb, but two years later this movie was released anyway.

 - Disney Acid Sequence: When Fritz and Chita get high.